-Recipe Boffin website evolved as a place to store and share the content of my 3 published books, recipes from over 20 years running a commercial bakery, old family recipes, notebooks and cookbooks, recipes and stories from friends and family around the world.
+Recipe Boffin website evolved as a place to store and share recipes from over 20 years running a commercial bakery, old family recipes, notebooks and cookbooks, recipes and stories from friends and family around the world.
 I’ve been digitising these recipes and stories for the past five years and hope there’s something here to interest everyone.

 A little bit about my story and how I ended up building this website

 I must have been about four when I was given my first cookery book.

 I liked the little illustrations, and all Margaret Powell’s advice about making sweets at home.
 We lived in rural Northern Ireland, and there wasn’t a sweet shop for miles.

 I got busy, and I’ve been busy ever since – making my own sweets, biscuits, dinners, desserts, bread and cakes to sell (over 20 years running a commercial bakery business)…

 till suddenly I realised, that all my little notebooks and accumulated recipes had taken up so many boxes, that it was impossible to find my Chilli Bean Casserole recipe from the 1980s on the very day that I really needed it.
 (Still looking, it’s in one of those boxes somewhere!)

 As fast as I digitise one recipe, I seem to get ten more to add to the collection, as friends and family share from their precious accumulated cookery notes and send me all sorts of interesting recipes from many parts of the world (luckily I have a Bachelors degree in Modern Languages).
 My own family are scattered around the world – here’s a little extract from the introduction to my Dreams and Recipes book that tells you a little more about my roots.